ALM-Rangers/Work-Item-Details-Widget-Extension/README.md

 - You can select multiple work items in a list
 - On the dashboard, click on the widget to open the work item in a modal form

-## Contributors ###
+## Contributors
 We thank the following contributor(s) for this extension: Mikael Krief.

 ## Notices
 Notices for certain third party software included in this solution are provided here: [Third Party Notice](ThirdPartyNotices.txt).

-##Contribute
+## Contribute
-Contributions to Folder Management are welcome.
-Here is how you can contribute to Folder Management:
+Contributions to Work Item Details Widget are welcome.
+Here is how you can contribute to Work Item Details Widget:

 - Submit bugs and help us verify fixes
 - Submit pull requests for bug fixes and features and discuss existing proposals